List of The Dumping Ground characters: Taz De Souza

 Gradually in the first half of Series 7, she makes friends with Sid.

-In Series 7 Episode 15, her Dad moves nearby and May-Li takes Taz to visit him.
+In Series 7 Episode 15, her father moves nearby and May-Li takes Taz to visit him.
 Taz hopes she can go on regular day visits to visit him but she overhears Mike and May-Li talk about whether they should actually let her.
 Taz then goes to lengths to impress Mike and May-Li so she can regularly go to see him.

 In Series 7 Episode 23, Katy arrives at the 'DG'.
 Taz and Katy are made to share rooms which neither one is happy about.
-However, Taz and Katy eventually make friends in the first few episodes of Series 8 after arguing a lot.
+However, Taz and Katy eventually make friends in the first few episodes of Series 8 after often arguing.

+She does not return in series 11.